Lawsuit dismissed in death of student turned drug informant

 WAHPETON, N.D.
-(AP) - A judge has dismissed a wrongful death lawsuit filed by the parents of a Wahpeton college student turned police drug informant.
+(AP) - A judge has dismissed a wrongful death lawsuit filed by the parents of a North Dakota college student turned police drug informant.

 The body of 20-year-old Andrew Sadek was recovered from the Red River in June 2014.
 Investigators say he was wearing a backpack filled with rocks and had a gunshot wound to his head.